-- Exit Keil μVision2. - Render the target hardware and force it into Flash programming mode by simultaneously pressing the Reset (S1) and Boot (S2) switches on the Development Board, releasing first the Reset (S1) and then the Boot (S2) switch - Start FlashTools for Windows - At the Serial Interface tab of the FlashTools for Windows Worksheet, specify the proper serial port and transmission speed for communication between host-PC and target hardware and click the Load Flashtools button to transfer the modul based part of the FlashTools for Windows to the target hardware. - Select the right protocol (default RS232) for further use of the FlashTools for Windows. - Returning to the FlashTools for Windows Worksheet, choose the Sectors Utilities tab, highlight Sector #0 in the Sectors Erase section of the tab and click on the Erase Sector(s) button to erase this memory sector - Wait until the status check in the lower left corner of the FlashTools for Windows Worksheet finishes, returning the connection properties description to the lower left corner of the window - Next choose the File Download tab and click on the File Open button - Type the complete pathway and name of the file you wish to download - C:\PHYBasic\mM164\Demos\Keil\Blinky2\blinky2.h86 directory (default location) - Click on the Download button and view the download procedure to the board in the status window - Returning to the Communication tab, click on the Disconnect button - Press the Reset button (S1) on the Development Board.

-• If the modified hexfile properly downloads and executes, the LED should now flash in a different mode with different on and off durations.
+- Exit Keil μVision2. - Render the target hardware into Flash Programming Mode by simultaneously pressing the Reset (S1) and Boot (S2) switches on the Development Board and then releasing first the Reset (S1) and, two to three seconds later, release the Boot (S2) switch - Start FlashTools for Windows - At the Serial Interface tab of the FlashTools for Windows Worksheet, specify the proper serial port and transmission speed for communication between host-PC and target hardware and click the Load Flashtools button to transfer the modul based part of the FlashTools for Windows to the target hardware. - Select the right protocol (default RS-232) for further use of the FlashTools for Windows. - Returning to the FlashTools for Windows Worksheet, choose the Sectors Utilities tab, highlight Sector #0 in the Sectors Erase section of the tab and click on the Erase Sector(s) button to erase this memory sector - Wait until the status check in the lower left corner of the FlashTools for Windows Worksheet finishes, returning the connection properties description to the lower left corner of the window - Next choose the File Download tab and click on the File Open button - Type the complete pathway and name of the file you wish to download C:\PHYBasic\mM167\Demos\Keil\Blinky2\blinky2.h86 directory (default location) - Click on the Download button and view the download procedure to the board in the status window - Returning to the Communication tab, click on the Disconnect button - Press the Reset button (S1) on the Development Board. - If the modified hexfile properly downloads and executes, the LED should now flash in a different mode with different on and off durations